mariyagolchin/projects/README.md

 **Authors:** M. Golchinpour, A. Fotuhi Siahpirani, Z. Salehi
 **Conference:** The 13th National Conference and the 4th International Bioinformatics Conference, Zanjan, Iran (Poster).
 **Description:**
-To assess how smoking, as an environmental factor, affects lung cancer susceptibility, we reanalyzed a publicly available multiome dataset (GSE241468) profiling transcriptome and chromatin accessibility in 117,911 lung cells from smokers and never-smokers.
-Our analysis revealed differences in chromatin accessibility and gene expression, along with enrichment of transcription factor binding motifs in smoking-responsive regions, highlighting cell-type-specific elements linked to increased cancer risk.
+To assess how smoking, as an environmental factor, affects lung cancer susceptibility, we reanalyzed a publicly available multiome dataset (GSE241468) that profiles transcriptome and chromatin accessibility in 117,911 human lung cells from 4 males and 4 females in each group of smokers and never-smokers (Long et al., 2024).
+Our analysis identified changes in chromatin accessibility and gene expression between the two groups.
+We further found enrichment of transcription factor binding motifs in smoking-responsive regulatory regions, highlighting cell-type-specific elements linked to increased lung cancer risk.
 📄 [Poster PDF](https://github.com/mariyagolchin/projects/blob/main/Poster_golchinpour.pdf)

 ---